MosesSupposes/Purescript-By-Example/text/chapter6.md

 - `purescript-strings`, which defines functions which operate on strings.
 - `purescript-functions`, which defines some helper functions for defining PureScript functions.

-The module `Data.Hashable` imports several modules provided by these psc-package packages.
+The module `Data.Hashable` imports several modules provided by these packages.

 ## Show Me!